lowlighter/metrics/CONTRIBUTING.md

 For GitHub related data, always try to use their [GraphQL API](https://docs.github.com/en/graphql) or their [REST API](https://docs.github.com/en/rest) when possible.
 Use `puppeteer` in last resort.

-When using GraphQL API, `queries` object autoloads queries from [source/queries](https://github.com/lowlighter/metrics/tree/master/source/queries) and will replace all strings prefixed by a dollar sign (`$`) with eponym variables.
+When using GraphQL API, `queries` object autoloads queries from your plugin `queries` directory and will replace all strings prefixed by a dollar sign (`$`) with eponym variables.

 For example:
 ```js